 Londinium, directed by Andrew Griffiths, is one of London's most versatile chamber choirs, particularly noted for vibrant performances of a cappella repertoire.
-Founded in 2005, the choir has established a strong reputation for diverse, imaginative and eclectic programming, often bringing together works written many centuries apart to thrilling effect.
-Its concerts have won consistent praise from critics; Robert Hugill described Londinium's performance of Benjamin Britten's virtuosic A.M.D.G. as 'a tour de force... presented with a confidence, firmness and vividness which was altogether admirable' (planethugill.com)
+Founded in 2005, the choir has established a strong reputation for diverse, imaginative and eclectic programming across the centuries with an emphasis on unjustly neglected or rarely-performed works, particularly of the twentieth century.
+Its concerts have won consistent praise from critics; Robert Hugill described Londinium's performance of Benjamin Britten's virtuosic A.M.D.G. as 'a tour de force... presented with a confidence, firmness and vividness which was altogether admirable' (planethugill.com).

-Londinium is committed to contemporary repertoire, and has given several world and UK premieres, including the first performances of Perpetual Light: Requiem for an Unscorched Earth, by Jessica Curry, at the Old Vic Tunnels: 'a dark, tormented piece, punctuated by moments of brightness...that radiated hope, the emotional thread that tied the whole piece together.
+The choir is strongly committed to contemporary repertoire; it gave the first performances of Barnaby Martin’s I saw eternity, and Perpetual Light: Requiem for an Unscorched Earth, by Jessica Curry: 'a dark, tormented piece, punctuated by moments of brightness...that radiated hope, the emotional thread that tied the whole piece together.
 From start to finish, Londinium perfectly captured this delicate emotion...'
-(Kay Kempin, Bachtrack) and the UK premiere of Nico Muhly's Recordare Domine.
-It also features on the premiere recording of Antony Pitts' new oratorio, Jerusalem-Yerushalayim, released in 2013 by Hyperion.
-Composer Cecilia McDowall commented that 'The two soloists brought an ethereal quality to a powerful, yet most poignant performance' of her The Lord is Good, while Eric Whitacre commended Londinium for 'One of the most beautiful performances of 'Sleep' I have ever heard'.
+(Kay Kempin, Bachtrack) and the UK première of Nico Muhly's Recordare Domine.
+It also features on the first recording of Antony Pitts' oratorio, Jerusalem-Yerushalayim, released by Hyperion.
+'The two soloists brought an ethereal quality to a powerful, yet most poignant performance' (Cecilia McDowall, The Lord is Good).